mkarjun/TerraformDocs/README.md

 "<a id="start">" </a>
 ## A simple starter Terraform guide for Dummies 😎

 > An open-source tool, to build infrastructure as configuration.

 ## Purpose of Document

-This document is a simple guide to get started with Terraform.
-It is not a complete guide, but it will help you to get started with Terraform.The reason to create this document is to help people who are new to Terraform such as me when I started.
+This document is a simple guide to getting started with Terraform.
+It is not a complete guide, but it will help you get started with Terraform.
+The reason to create this document is to help people who are new to Terraform, such as me when I started.

-At the end of it you should have the technical knowledge for `Trainee` roles like
+At the end of it, you will have the technical knowledge for `Trainee` roles like
 > Terraform Developer

 > Terraform Administrator

 ## Can I really get into Terraform by being self-taught?

- Yes just within productive 30 days`YOU COULD BECOME A TERRAFORM ASSOCIATE` and from here you can start then go for advanced level of Terraform.
+ Yes, `YOU COULD BECOME A TERRAFORM ASSOCIATE` in just within productive 30 days .
+ And from here you can start, then go for the advanced level of Terraform.
 <!-- and [deploy it on GitHub Pages](deploy.md).
 See the [Quick start](quickstart.md) guide for more details. -->